Automation Action: Slack

 Choose a Trigger

-You will need to set up a trigger to tell the Automation when to run and which record to use as the source of data for your INTEGRATION actions.
+You will need to set up a trigger to tell the Automation when to run and which record to use as the source of data for your Slack action.

 For example, you might be tracking user-submitted help requests in SmartSuite.
-If you wanted to create a new INTEGRATION ITEM when a bug is created, you would select a When a Record is Created trigger to initiate the automation when the SmartSuite record is added.
+If you wanted to send a Slack message when a bug is created, you would select a When a Record is Created trigger to initiate the automation when the SmartSuite record is added.

 Select the Send Message Action